 Oregon Motor Voter is modernizing voter registration in Oregon by providing a secure, simple, and convenient way for more Oregonians to become registered voters.

 Under the old system, most Oregonians needed to take a

 separate step to register to vote at the DMV after obtaining or renewing their

 driver license.
-This new law makes voter registration automatic, shifting from
+This law makes voter registration automatic, shifting from

 an opt-in process to an opt-out process.
-The new law eliminates the need to
+It eliminates the need to

 fill out the voter registration card for those with qualifying interactions at

 the DMV.
 Instead, eligible Oregonians will receive a mailing from the Oregon

 Elections Division explaining their options for registering to vote.

 A qualifying interaction is when an eligible unregistered